DevOpsBootcamp/website/source/getting_started.rst

 This should open up a text editor called nano.
 You can see the commands that it uses on the bottom of the screen.
 Just know that '^' means ctrl.
-So, to save the document ('writeout'), you would type 'ctrl+O'.
-To exit, 'ctrl+X', and so on.
+So, to save the document ('writeout'), you would type 'ctrl+o'.
+To exit, 'ctrl+x', and so on.
 This is where you can write and edit code!